gnecula/bond/docs/tutorial.rst

 Assume that you have a
 method called ``make_request`` in your code, whose purpose is to make HTTP requests to other services.
-You may want to spy how many times this method is called in your tests, and with what arguments, and possibly what it returns each for each call.
+You may want to spy how many times this method is called in your tests, and with what arguments, and possibly what it returns for each call.
 You also want your tests to be able to bypass the actual HTTP request and provide mock results for this function.
 This can be achieved with
 the ``bond.spy_point`` function annotation, as shown below: